-Auditor's Independence Declaration to the Directors of AIC Mines Limited
+Auditor's independence declaration to the directors of AIC Mines Limited

-As lead auditor for the audit of the financial report of AIC Mines Limited for the financial year ended 31 December 2019, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of AIC Mines Limited for the financial year ended 31 December 2020, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- a.
+No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b.
+No contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of the financial report of AIC Mines Limited and the entities it controlled during the financial year.
+This declaration is in respect of AIC Mines Limited and the entities it controlled during the financial year.